 Office of Undergraduate Student Services.
 Such changes may not be possible in particular areas.

 2) The Faculty of Education will make every effort to accommodate students.
-However, they are advised that admission to the programme on the basis of academic disciplines is dependent on sufficient numbers of students to warrant the offering of applicable methodology courses in those disciplines in any given year.
+However, they are advised that admission to the program on the basis of academic disciplines is dependent on sufficient numbers of students to warrant the offering of applicable methodology courses in those disciplines in any given year.

-4) Students who have been admitted to the programme but choose not to attend in the Fall Semester of their year of admission will lose their admission status.
+4) Students who have been admitted to the program but choose not to attend in the Fall Semester of their year of admission will lose their admission status.
 Such a student may reapply for admission at a later date, and must submit a new application which will be considered in competition with those of all other applicants.

 REGULATIONS FOR THE DEGREE OF BACHELOR OF EDUCATION (INTERMEDIATE/SECONDARY)